-On the other hand, proper diet has a significant impact on the responsiveness of your blood vessels to nitric oxide relaxation.
-I call it the vaso-relaxing diet, meaning it MSKRD your blood vessels more responsive to relaxation messages from your body.
-Dietary changes known to improve vascular responsiveness include: a vegetarian diet,144 oats (oatmeal),145 tomatoes,146diets rich in antioxidants147 such as vitamin E,148 and minerals like zinc149 and copper.150
+On the other hand proper diet has a significant impact on the responsiveness of your blood vessels to nitric oxide relaxation.
+I call it the vaso-relaxing diet, meaning it makes your blood vessels more responsive to relaxation messages from your body.
+Dietary changes known to improve vascular responsiveness include: a vegetarian diet, oats (oatmeal), tomatoes, diets rich in antioxidants such as vitamin E, and minerals like zinc and copper.

-Omega-3 deficiency leads to hypertension.151 Flaxseed and walnuts are good dietary sources of omega-3 fatty acids.
+Omega-3 deficiency leads to hypertension.
+Flaxseed and walnuts are good dietary sources of omega-3 fatty acids.
 Omega-3 fatty acids are very antithrombotic and anti-inflammatory.
 In contrast, omega-6 fatty acids, which are present in refined vegetable oils and meat, are prothrombotic (causing blood clots) and proinflammatory.
-Omega-3 fatty acids also aid in the treatment of hyperlipidemia, hypertension, and rheumatoid arthritis.152
+Omega-3 fatty acids also aid in the treatment of hyperlipidemia, hypertension, and rheumatoid arthritis.